 Photoshop, Illustrator and Me!
 Oh My!
 Have you ever given any thought about making artworks purely on the computer?
 Then Digital Art is for you.
 In this elective, students will develop an understanding of how software and digital devices can be used to create digital artworks and how digital artworks are part of our everyday life.
-They will have the opportunity to use a range of programs, including Adobe programs to create digital artworks.
+They will have the opportunity to use a range of programs.
 Students will analyse and interpret the work of digital artists.
 They will investigate the different art styles of digital artists, the programs and techniques used and ideas behind the development of digital artworks.
 This investigation can be used in the development of their own work.
-Students will have the opportunity to visit the Shepparton Art Museum and put on their own exhibition at the end of the course.